-The first American Curl appeared less than 40 years ago, yet today, the breed is ranked 27th among the United States’ most popular cat breeds ever.
+The first American Curl appeared less than 40 years ago, yet today, it is ranked 27th among the United States’ most popular cat breeds ever.
 It’s no wonder why – the “Curl” is adorable looking, with fluffy ears and a silky smooth coat, and gentle yet lively and playful personality.
 If you’re looking for a people-loving cat, you can’t get better than the American Curl.
-This gorgeous feline likes even children!
+This gorgeous feline even likes children!
 This, coupled with their cheerful and curious personality, makes them fantastic pets for both small and big families.

 History of the American Curl